 A hernia occurs when a piece of tissue bulges into an area where it doesn’t belong, most commonly occurring in the abdominal and groin area.
 There are many types of hernias, but they typically result from a combination of muscle weakness and straining.

-One action which causes excessive strain to the abdomen is coughing, which is why chronic coughing can cause a hernia.
-In most cases, a hernia will not go away on its own, but they also do not commonly cause symptoms.
+One action that causes excessive strain on the abdomen is coughing, which is why chronic coughing can cause a hernia.
+In most cases, a hernia will not go away on its own, but it also does not commonly cause symptoms.
 If symptoms do appear, it is crucial to seek medical attention, such as with an online doctor, to determine what the next steps should be.

 - Ponten, J., Somers, K., & Nienhuijs, S. (2012).
 Pathogenesis of the epigastric hernia.
 Hernia, 16(6), 627-633.
 Doi: https://doi.org/10.1007/s10029-012-0964-8

 - Guidelines for the Management of Hiatal Hernia – A SAGES Publication.
 (2022).
 Retrieved 15 July 2022, from https://www.sages.org/publications/guidelines/guidelines-for-the-management-of-hiatal-hernia/